Skip to main content

 The Timing Hypothesis and the Window of Opportunity

 Clinical evidence from major trials like the Women’s Health Initiative (WHI) initially generated confusion and concern regarding the cardiovascular safety of hormone therapy.
-However, subsequent analyses have given rise to the “timing hypothesis,” which posits that the cardiovascular effects of are highly dependent on when it is initiated.
+However, subsequent analyses have given rise to the “timing hypothesis,” which posits that the cardiovascular effects of hormone therapy are highly dependent on when it is initiated.

 When started in early postmenopause (typically within 10 years of the final menstrual period or before the age of 60), in women with relatively healthy vasculature, hormone therapy is associated with a reduction in coronary heart disease and all-cause mortality.